1. About acrivastine

 You should start to feel better within 1 to 2 hours of taking acrivastine.

 It depends on why you're taking acrivastine.

-You may only need to take it as a one-off dose or for a day or two - for example, if you have a reaction to an insect bite.
+You may only need to take it as a one-off dose or for 1 or 2 days – for example, if you have a reaction to an insect bite.